-†CURR 514/Curriculum Theory and Practice ND †CURR 555/Advanced Study of Curriculum Development for Children and Adolescence OR †ELEM 555/Advanced Study of Curriculum Development for Children and Adolescence OR EDAD 660/Computer Applications in Educational Leadership Students who were accepted into the program Before September 1, 2008 must complete EDAD 688/Practicum/Seminar in School Administration (a 3 credit, one semester course) and EDAD 660/Computer Applications in Educational Leadership as an independent study.
-Students who are accepted On or After September 1, 2008 must complete the following (taking one 2 credit course per semester): EDAD 691/Fall Internship in Educational Leadership I EDAD 692/Spring Internship in Educational Leadership II EDAD 693/Summer Internship in Educational Leadership III Culminating Experience Requirement: REGS 999/Comprehensive Examination Post-Master's Certification Program in Educational Leadership (EDAD\SCT03)\ Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+†CURR 514/Curriculum Theory and Practice AND

+†CURR 555/Advanced Study of Curriculum Development for Children and Adolescence

+†ELEM 555/Advanced Study of Curriculum Development for Children and Adolescence

+EDAD 660/Computer Applications in Educational Leadership Practicum: 6 cr.

+Students who were accepted into the program Before September 1, 2008 must complete EDAD 688/Practicum/Seminar in School Administration (a 3 credit, one semester course) and EDAD 660/Computer Applications in Educational Leadership as an independent study.

+Students who are accepted On or After September 1, 2008 must complete the following (taking one 2 credit course per semester):

+- EDAD 691/Fall Internship in Educational Leadership I - EDAD 692/Spring Internship in Educational Leadership II - EDAD 693/Summer Internship in Educational Leadership III

+Culminating Experience Requirement:

+REGS 999/Comprehensive Examination

+Post-Master's Certification Program in Educational Leadership (EDAD_SCT03)

+Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership

+The Post-Master's Certification Program in Educational Leadership is an intensive graduate program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 The program consists of 30 credit hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
 Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License.
 They may also apply for Supervisor Certification with the completion of additional curriculum coursework, provided the candidate meets all requirements of the current New Jersey Administrative Code.
 Courses that lead to Supervisor Certification are noted with the following: †.
 Non-U.S. citizens will be granted a college certificate, which recognizes the completion of a state-approved program.

-Admission Requirements:
+Undergraduate and graduate degree from an accredited college or university

+Competitive GPA

-Undergraduate and graduate degree from an accredited college or university Competitive GPA Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5) At least three completed years of successful teaching or educational experience, as noted above, at time of application Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-Program Requirements: 30 credits Required Courses:
+Teaching certificate or evidence of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5)

+At least three completed years of successful teaching or educational experience, as noted above, at time of application

+Eligibility Requirements for New Jersey Principal License (for U.S. Citizens):

+Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent certificate (N.J.A.C 6A:9-12.5)

+Pass a state-approved examination

+File application for certification with the TCNJ STEP office

+Program Requirements:

+30 credits

+Required Courses:

 †CURR 514/Curriculum Theory and Practice

 EDAD 525/Introduction to Educational Administration

 EDFN 508/Introduction to Research

 †SUPV 520/Staff Supervision

 EDAD 540/School Finance

+ED A D 572 (G]] I

 EDAD 572/School Law

 †EDAD 617/Advanced School Leadership: Supervision/Admin

 EDAD 691/Fall Internship in Educational Leadership I

 EDAD 692/Spring Internship in Educational Leadership II

 EDAD 693/Summer Internship in Educational Leadership III

 Additional Program Options:

-Students must take the following course if they wish to obtain Supervisor Certification.

-†CURR 555 or †ELEM 555/Advanced Study of Curriculum

-Development for Children and
+Students must take the following course if they wish to obtain Supervisor Certification. †CURR 555 or †ELEM 555/Advanced Study of Curriculum Development for Children and

 Adolescence

-30 cr.